Spain's popular prince must charm Catalonia as king

 The idea is to address weaknesses in the 1978 Constitution, which critics say diluted self-rule for Catalonia and the Basques by trying to treat all 17 autonomous regions equally, even those with no historical quest for nationhood.

-It also proposes making the Senate - one of Spain's most criticised institutions - into a body that represents the interests of 17 regions - another way to address Catalonia's grievances.
+It also proposes making the Senate - one of Spain's most criticized institutions - into a body that represents the interests of 17 regions - another way to address Catalonia's grievances.

 NOT THE ANSWER